Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Vector Field Guided Receding Horizon Reinforcement Learning for Mobile Robots with Uncertain System Dynamics

 \begin{definition} The optimal value function corresponding to the \textbf{infinite-horizon} optimization objective is defined by taking~\eqref{value_function} into~\eqref{optimal_lambda1}, i.e,

-Then, the optimal control corresponding to the \textbf{infinite-horizon} optimization objective is defined by the following equation:
+Then, the optimal solution is defined by the following equation:

-where $\gamma\in\left(0,1\right]$ is the discount factor. \end{definition} Note that the optimal control and value function can be solved under the iterative learning framework\cite{8986835,10271561}.
-However, the online convergence property is subject to the learning efficiency.
-Motivated by the concept of receding-horizon from MPC, as discussed in~\cite{lu2021continuous}, we divide $V_{\infty}(\tilde{x}_k)$ into multiple sub-problems within the prediction horizon $[k,k+N]$ to compute an admissible control $\tilde{u}_\tau$ by optimizing $V(\tilde{x}_\tau)$, where $N$ is the prediction horizon length.
-For any time instant $\tau$ in the prediction horizon, we have
+where $\gamma\in\left(0,1\right]$ is the discount factor. \end{definition} Note that the optimal solution and value function can be solved under the iterative learning framework\cite{10271561}.
+However, the online convergence property is subject to learning efficiency.
+Motivated by the concept of receding-horizon from MPC, as discussed in~\cite{xu2018learning}, we divide $V_{\infty}(\tilde{x}_k)$ into multiple sub-problems within the prediction horizon $[k,k+N]$, where $N$ is the prediction horizon length.
+The value function in the prediction horizon is expressed by

-where $\mathbb{E}[\cdot]$ denotes the expectation value, and $F(\hat{\tilde{x}}_{k+N})$ is the terminal cost function, defined by $F(\hat{\tilde{x}}_{k+N}) = \hat{\tilde{x}}_{k+N}^{\top} P \hat{\tilde{x}}_{k+N}$, where $P\succ 0\in\mathbb{R}^{n_{\mathcal{K}}\times n_{\mathcal{K}}}$ is the terminal penalty matrix, which can be determined in the same way as \cite{xu2018learning}.
+where $\mathbb{E}[\cdot]$ denotes the expectation value, and $F(\hat{\tilde{x}}_{k+N})$ is the terminal cost function, defined by $F(\hat{\tilde{x}}_{k+N}) = \hat{\tilde{x}}_{k+N}^{\top} P \hat{\tilde{x}}_{k+N}$, where $P\in\mathbb{R}^{n_{\mathcal{K}}\times n_{\mathcal{K}}}$ is the terminal penalty matrix, which can be determined in the same way as \cite{xu2018learning}.